Pat Harrington Jr.

-Daniel Patrick Harrington Jr. (August 13, 1929 – January 6, 2016) was an American Emmy Award-winning stage and television actor, best known for his role as building superintendent Dwayne Schneider on the sitcom One Day at a Time (1975–1984).
+Daniel Patrick Harrington Jr. (August 13, 1929 – January 6, 2016) was an American Emmy Award–winning stage and television actor, best known for his role as building superintendent Dwayne Schneider on the sitcom One Day at a Time (1975–1984).
 His father Pat Harrington Sr. was also an actor.

 Early life

 Harrington was born in Manhattan on August 13, 1929.

 His father was a song and dance man who worked in vaudeville and performed on the Broadway stage.
 Harrington attended a Catholic military school, La Salle Military Academy in Oakdale, New York. then graduated from Fordham University in 1950 with a bachelor of arts and subsequently received a master's degree in political philosophy, also from Fordham.
-During the Korean War, Harrington served as an intelligence officer with the United States Air Force, where he achieved the rank of first lieutenant.
+During the Korean War, Harrington served as an intelligence officer with the U.S. Air Force, where he achieved the rank of first lieutenant.

 Following in his father's footsteps, he pursued a career in entertainment after graduating from college and completing military service.
 He took a job at NBC in New York City.
-He then began acting on stage and toured North America with a number of plays, eventually performing on Broadway.
+He then began acting on stage and toured North America with several plays, eventually performing on Broadway.

 Career

-Harrington became known in the 1950s as a member of Steve Allen's television comedy troupe, the "Men on the Street" (which included Don Knotts, Tom Poston and Louis Nye).
+Harrington became known in the 1950s as a member of Steve Allen's television comedy troupe, "Men on the Street" (which included Don Knotts, Tom Poston and Louis Nye).
 He made many appearances as the comedic Italian immigrant golf pro Guido Panzini on The Jack Paar Show in the mid-1950s.
 In the 1959–60 season, he played the recurring role of Pat Hannigan in 11 episodes of Danny Thomas's sitcom The Danny Thomas Show.

 In the 1964–1965 television season, he guest-starred on numerous programs, including the sitcom The Bing Crosby Show and Kentucky Jones (starring Dennis Weaver).
 In a 1965 episode of The Man from U.N.C.L.E. ("The Bow-Wow Affair"), Harrington reprised his role as Guido Panzini (who he also played in the February 8, 1966, episode of McHale's Navy "McHale's Country Club Caper").
 On April 6, 1965, Harrington appeared in an episode of Mr. Novak (starring James Franciscus) titled "There's a Penguin in My Garden."
 He also guest-starred on two episodes of The Munsters.

 In 1967, he appeared in the Elvis Presley film Easy Come, Easy Go.
 He also parodied Get Smart in an episode of F Troop, in which he played secret agent "B Wise".
 From 1971 to 1974, he appeared in 11 episodes as District Attorney Charlie Giannetta of the ABC legal drama Owen Marshall: Counselor at Law, starring Arthur Hill in the title role.